 Treatment depends on the type of PID you have, which tissue types are affected, and how advanced the condition has become.
 Antibiotics may play a role in your treatment path.
 You may need to take antibiotics for a period of two weeks to clear all signs of infection.

 If you have a serious case of pelvic inflammatory disease you may need to be hospitalized to gain control of the infection.
 Dr. Reddy will advise you on the best course of action during your diagnostic appointment.
-Contact the office online or by phone to set up your exam today.
+Contact the office nearest you online or by phone to set up your exam today.